[ Image Credit solarviews.com ]

 Notice that RCT (Resilient Change Tracking) is noted before the VM Name.
 For more information about RCT in Windows Server 2016 Hyper-V, please check the following article.

-I will specify 5 days as retention range.
+I will specify 5 days as the retention range.
 Click Next.

 Choose when and how you want to create the replica.